 - The Good: Deposits are from $200-$2,500.
 Periodic account review to transition you to an unsecured card (deposit refund), no annual fee, 1% cash back on purchases (2% on gas and restaurants), free access to FICO score (TransUnion), reports to all three credit bureaus, and there’s no penalty APR.
 You should not be late on any payments, but the first time you are, you will not be charged a late fee.
 And, they have a cash back match for the first year (new customers only).

-- The Good: Deposits are $49, $99, or $200 for initial credit line of $200 based on credit worthiness.
-Reports to all three credit bureaus, no annual fee, no penalty APR, unlimited access to credit score (CreditWise), and after 5 months of on-time payments, you can get a higher credit limit without paying an additional deposit.
+- The Good: Deposits are $49, $99, or $200 for initial credit line of $200 based on credit worthiness, but you can deposit more before your account opens for a larger “limit”.
+Reports to all three credit bureaus, no annual fee, no penalty APR, unlimited access to credit score (CreditWise), and after 6 months of on-time payments, you can get a higher credit limit without paying an additional deposit.

-- The Bad: Late fee of $35, but this or the APR won’t matter if you pay off your balance monthly, on time.
+- The Bad: Late fee of up to $40, but this or the APR won’t matter if you pay off your balance monthly, on time.
 At this time, CapOne does not graduate accounts to unsecured cards, but you may receive a limit increase.
 Capital One.

 - The Good: Deposits are $200-$3,000.
 This one tends to be more for those with really bad credit.
 That’s why there’s no credit check and no checking account required to make the initial deposit or qualify.
 They report to all three credit bureaus.

 - The Bad: Annual fee of $35, and look out for “inactive late fees” after the 12-month mark.
-Late fee of up to $27 and penalty APR of 21.75%, but this won’t matter if you pay off your balance monthly and on time.
+Late fee of up to $38, but this won’t matter if you pay off your balance monthly and on time.
 You can’t graduate to an unsecured card because they do not offer one.
 Open Sky.

 - The Good: Deposits are $300-$4,900.
 You may be able to qualify for a higher credit limit than you deposit (partially-secured card).
-Free access to your FICO score, a 12-month review that may allow you to graduate to an unsecured card, and reports to the major credit bureaus.
+Free access to your FICO score, a periodic review that may allow you to graduate to an unsecured card (deposit returned), and they report to all three major credit bureaus.

-- The Bad: Annual fee of $39.
-Penalty APR of up to 29.99% and late fee of up to $37, but neither will matter if you pay off your balance monthly, on time.
+- The Bad: Late fee of up to $40, but it won’t matter if you pay off your balance monthly, on time.
 Bank of America.

-- The Good: Deposits are from $300-$5,000.
-No penalty APR, reports to all three major credit bureaus, earns interest in a savings account (minimal), and you may be able to graduate to an unsecured card after a year, but you may have to call and request it.
+- The Good: If qualified, deposits are from $300-$5,000 ($100 increments and are used to open a US Bank savings account – that earns interest – to assure payment can be made).
+No penalty APR, reports to all three major credit bureaus, and you may be able to graduate to an unsecured card after a year, but you may have to call and request it.

-- The Bad: Annual fee of $29.
-Late payment of up to $37, but this or the APR won’t matter as long as you pay your balance off monthly, and on time.
+- The Bad: Late payment of up to $40, but this or the APR won’t matter as long as you pay your balance off monthly, and on time.
 US Bank.

 Using Your Secured Card to Rebuild Credit